alexsirait/DjangoFusion/README.md

 ## 🚀 Overview

-DjangoFusion is a comprehensive documentation site for a powerful Django Database Helper toolkit.
+WsapTO! is a comprehensive documentation site for a powerful Django Database Helper toolkit.
 This project showcases a collection of utility functions that simplify database operations in Django applications, making development faster and more efficient.

 ## ✨ Features